AutomCoding/wp-predikan/readme.txt

 * All UI text is in Swedish only.

 == Upgrade Notice ==
+= 1.3.0 =
+The table will now be mobile friendly as it collapses into a single column on narrow screens.

 = 1.2.0 =
 This patch will fix a bug in the table.
 The speakers are now displayed correctly.